 Set up your finances

-If you are an EU or EEA student and a holder of an S1 certificate you can get free hospital services in Ireland.
-So if you already have an S1, be sure to bring it with you.
-If not, contact your health insurance authority to find the relevant institution that can provide you with this certificate.
+If you are an EU or EEA student and hold an S1 certificate, you can access hospital services in Ireland for free.
+If you already have one, be sure to bring it with you.
+Otherwise, contact your country’s health insurance authority to find out how you can obtain one.

-If you are an EU/EEA student on a short-term stay (no longer than 3 months), the European Health Insurance Card (EHIC) gives you access to healthcare in another EU or European Economic Area (EEA) state for free, or at a reduced cost.
-Make sure you get one of these, be sure to get one before you arrive in Ireland if you don’t already have one.
+If you are an EU or EEA student on a short-term stay of three months or less, the European Health Insurance Card will give you access to healthcare in Ireland for free or at a reduced cost.
+So, or you don’t have one of these, be sure to get one before you arrive in Ireland.

 Save some important numbers

-You may never have to dial them, but it’s good to save the emergency services number on your phone.
+You may never have to dial them, but it’s a good idea to save some emergency numbers on your phone.
 In Ireland, you can contact the emergency services on 112 or 999.
 Both of them will connect you with the police, fire brigade and ambulance.

 Explore Dublin’s neighbourhoods

-There’s a lot of ways to slice a city as interesting as Dublin.
+There’s a lot of different ways to discover Dublin.
 You could embark on one of Publin’s pub crawls or find a niche walking tour to match one of your interests.
-Dublin-centric websites like Totally Dublin, Dublin Inquirer or Visit Dublin are also great resources for learning about the city.
-They’re jam-packed with great ideas to see something new.
+Dublin-centric websites like Totally Dublin, the Dublin Inquirer or Visit Dublin are also great resources for learning about the city.
+They’re jam-packed with great things to do too.

 Dublin is a relatively small city and its most interesting neighbourhoods are all within walking distance of each other.
 So why not seek out some other international students who’ve just arrived in Dublin and head for a stroll?
 You can find companions on ExpatExchange, Expat Meetups or the Expats in Dublin Facebook page.
 You can also check out our advice for making friends in the city here.